Mojo Rawley: The Hype Bros (2015–2017)

 After Ryder's injury was determined, the following week on SmackDown, Rawley defeated Curt Hawkins.
-On the January 24, 2017 episode of SmackDown, Rawley won a battle royal to earn a spot in the 2017 Royal Rumble match.
+On the January 24, 2017, episode of SmackDown, Rawley won a battle royal to earn a spot in the 2017 Royal Rumble match.
 At the event, Rawley entered at number four and was eliminated by Braun Strowman.
 He then defeated Hawkins on the Elimination Chamber pre-show the following month.
 Rawley's biggest career win would come on the WrestleMania 33 kickoff show when with the help of then NFL's Rob Gronkowski, he won the fourth annual André the Giant Memorial Battle Royal with the last elimination of Jinder Mahal.

 After six months of inactivity, Ryder returned on the June 13 episode of SmackDown, reuniting with Rawley.
 On June 18, at the Money in the Bank pre-show, The Hype Bros faced The Colóns (Primo and Epico Colón) in a winning effort.
 Two days later on SmackDown, Shane McMahon announced that The Hype Bros would have an opportunity to become number one contenders for the SmackDown Tag Team championship at the June 27 episode of SmackDown in a match against tag team champions The Usos, in which they were defeated.

 After several weeks of losing matches causing dissension between the team, both Rawley and Ryder began to claim that a change was needed.
 On the November 28 episode of SmackDown Live, after losing to The Bludgeon Brothers (Harper and Rowan), Rawley attacked Ryder, turning heel for the first time in his career.
 Rawley appeared on the December 5 episode of SmackDown Live, claiming Ryder was dead weight.
 Rawley and Ryder had a match scheduled at Clash of Champions, which Rawley won.

-Brand switches and 24/7 Champion (2018–2021)
+24/7 Champion (2018–2021)

 Rawley then competed in a United States Championship tournament, where he defeated Zack Ryder in the first round, but lost to Bobby Roode in the semi-finals.
 At Royal Rumble on January 28, 2018, Rawley answered Bobby Roode's open challenge for the United States Championship, but was unsuccessful in winning the title.
 As part of the Superstar Shake-up, Rawley was drafted to Raw brand.
 On April 27, Rawley participated in the Greatest Royal Rumble, entering at number 29, but was eliminated by Randy Orton.
 On the June 18 episode of Raw, after defeating No Way Jose, Rawley claimed that he was no longer hyped and simply focused.
 Over the following weeks on Raw, Rawley defeated No Way Jose, and Tyler Breeze several times.
 Following a brief feud with Bobby Roode, Rawley found himself off Raw for an extended amount of time.
-On the January 28, 2019 episode of Raw, Rawley began to appear in pre-recorded segments talking to an off-screen person, blaming them for his lack of success, before being revealed that he was talking to a mirror.
+On the January 28, 2019, episode of Raw, Rawley began to appear in pre-recorded segments talking to an off-screen person, blaming them for his lack of success, before being revealed that he was talking to a mirror.
 On the May 13 episode of Raw, he debuted with a new look, quickly defeating Apollo Crews.
 However, the gimmick was quietly dropped.